kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 the writing process, we may differentiate between fields that contain scalars (or "records" in Graphcache) and fields with selection sets that lead to other _entities_, so relations, and store both in our data structure.
-During the reading process, where the normalised cache attempts to create a result just from its cached data the cache can use the relations it has stored, when it reaches a nested selection set, to traverse the query document and the relations in its cache in tandem.
+During the reading process, where the normalised cache attempts to create a result just from its cached data, the cache can use the relations it has stored, when it reaches a nested selection set, to traverse the query document and the relations in its cache in tandem.